-E-mail: (Required)
+E-mail: (Required) sjones@company.com

 To add a new user to MarkeTrak, the Administrator selects ‘Add User’ from the submit tree.
 The Administrator enters the required information.
 The DUNS number for the Administrator’s company will be populated by default.
 User type is also populated by default to Regular.
-The Administrator selects OK and a series of validations are performed which are as follows:
+The Administrator selects OK and a series of validations are performed:

 The Employee ID field is validated for alpha-numeric format.
 If this validation fails, the Administrator will receive an error message indicating “Employee IDs must be alpha-numeric”.

 The Employee ID field is also validated for duplications.
 Each Employee ID should be unique and no duplicates are allowed.
-If the Administrator has entered an Employee ID that already exists in MarkeTrak, they will receive an error indicating “1 user record(s) exist with login id ‘111111111$jdoe’.
+If the Administrator has entered an Employee ID that already exists in MarkeTrak, they will receive an error indicating “1 user record(s) exist with login id ‘111111111$sjones’.
 Please enter a different Employee ID to generate a unique Login ID”.

 A validation is performed on the email address to ensure it is formatted correctly.
 If the email address is not formatted correctly, the Administrator will receive an error message indicating “Email address must contain ‘@’ symbol”.

-The phone number is validated to ensure is has at least 10 digits.
+The phone number is validated to ensure is has at least 10 digits and will be associated with the user in the MarkeTrak rolodex.
 If the phone number does not have 10 digits, the Administrator will receive an error message indicating “Telephone number must have at least 10 digits”.

 The Add User issue has now been created.
-To finish the Submit process, the Administrator must select the Commit button.
-Before executing Commit, the Administrator should review the information provided and, if it is determined that edits are needed, the Administrator can select the Re-Select Parameters button to return to the previous screen and make corrections.
+The Administrator should review the information provided and, if it is determined that edits are needed, choose the Re-Select Parameters button to return to the previous screen and make corrections.
 If no edits are required, the Administrator selects Commit to complete the Add User process.

 Updating a User